-MailChimp’s biggest advantage over Constant Contact is its “forever free” pricing model.
+MailChimp’s biggest advantage over Constant Contact is its “Free” pricing model.
 The price is self-explanatory and the feature list is fairly comprehensive: A/B testing, email templates, abandoned cart e-commerce functionality, and subscriber segmentation are all here.
 That’s pretty much everything that Constant Contact does, and you don’t have to pay a penny.

 There is a huge caveat, however: MailChimp ceases to be “free” if you send over 12,000 emails in a month, or if you have more than 2,000 contacts.
 In my opinion, the email cap is workable for a small or medium-sized business, but the contact limit severely undercuts the idea that this is a viable “free” option.
 It’s a high-enough limit to begin building a list, so I wouldn’t say it’s a total bait-and-switch.
 But in practice it feels a bit manipulative — setting a limit high enough to create dependency on the software, but low enough to require an upgrade once you’re locked in.
 Couple that with the fact that MailChimp’s highest tier plan is five times more expensive than Constant Contact and yet still caps the number of emails you can send, and you have a weakness that can’t be ignored.

 If you are a small business, MailChimp gives you everything you need for free.
 But if you’re a company with ambition, you will eventually be paying for a service with a cap on the number of emails you can send.
 For that reason, I think Constant Contact ultimately gives you more value for your money.